Context

 using Plotline for in-app nudge campaigns

-looking for obvious wins and losses in data
+looking to find obvious insights in data - wins and losses in impact metrics

 looking to easily share info about winning campaigns with their stakeholders